Gautam-173/GameFusion-Hub/README.md

 GameFusion is a web-based platform featuring a collection of engaging mini-games.
 This project includes classic games like Tic Tac Toe, Hangman, Rock, Paper, Scissors, Blackjack, and a Story Creator, providing fun and entertainment for users of all ages.

-## Features
+## Contributing

-- **Game Discovery**: Explore a variety of games across different genres.
-- **User  Profiles**: Create and customize profiles to display gaming achievements.
-- **Collaboration Tools**: Connect with developers and gamers for project collaboration.
-- **Community Engagement**: Participate in discussions and events.
+Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Make your changes and commit them.
+- Push to your forked repository.
+- Submit a pull request.

 ## Games Included
 - **Tic Tac Toe**: Challenge a friend in this classic game of Xs and Os.